Josefine Forsberg Shows Off Hot Body As She Performs A Headstand Near A Swimming Pool

 8 months ago I was sitting in Colombias jungle with my brother creating a mindmap from us 2 inspired souls.
 In there we got the idea “Let’s do a yoga retreat together” and directly after my trip I booked my next one to India for a 3 week Yoga Teaching Training… and now September 2019 it’s actually happening!
 Me and my brother can’t even put words in how grateful we are for doing this in Estepona right now. ????
 We’re @foppalavida ????
 Liviń la vida foppa! ????????????♀✨ – PS!
 1,5week ago I started to practice this pose… so I could get this pic… on this trip.. so here you go! ????✌???? – ???? @davidsahlberg #FoppaLaVida

-While a third fan wrote the following to praise the model.
+Meanwhile, a third fan wrote the following to praise the model.

 “Goddess!
 That strength, poise and persistence!
 Proud of you.”

-Prior to sharing the hot picture, Josefine treated her fans to another sultry lingerie picture, one which sent temperatures soaring.
+Prior to sharing the hot picture, Josefine treated her fans to another sultry lingerie picture which also sent temperatures soaring.

 Rocking a stylish off-white lingerie set from her very own collection called Tigelle Intimates, the model wore a full face of makeup, let her tresses down, and looked straight into the camera to strike a pose.

-As of this writing, the picture has amassed more than 24,000 likes and over 260 comments where fans drooled over the model’s hot figure and showered her with numerous compliments.
+As of this writing, the picture has amassed more than 24,000 likes and over 260 comments, where fans drooled over the model’s hot figure and showered her with numerous compliments.

 Apart from her regular followers, the picture was also liked by some of her fellow models, including Emma Hernan, Arianny Celeste and Avital Cohen, to name a few.